High-price warning: Most and least expensive gas in Danville as of Sunday - News Break

 $3.49

-The title of cheapest gas, meanwhile, goes to Meijer at 3649 N Vermilion St. As of 05:59 PM, Tuesday, they had regular listed at $3.14 per gallon.
+The title of cheapest gas, meanwhile, goes to Marathon at 3109 Riverside Dr. As of 05:39 PM, Tuesday, they had regular listed at $2.65 per gallon.